Hong Kong police use tougher tactics against protesters

 The officers “almost invariably managed to get the local demonstrators to cooperate with them,” he said.
 Police “kept all the hardware in vans and buses” instead of bringing it out onto the streets, he added.

-In September 2014, police unleashed 87 rounds of tear gas at protesters who had amassed in the same location as the current protests.
-They temporarily forced the protesters off the roads they had occupied, but after the smoke dissipated, bigger crowds returned, angrier than before, and didn’t leave for nearly three months.
+In September 2014, police unleashed 87 rounds of tear gas at protesters who had massed in the same location as the current protests, temporarily forcing them off the roads they had occupied.
+But after the smoke dissipated, bigger crowds returned, angrier than before.

 Tsang said a similar result is the most likely outcome this time.